From guinea pigs to Guinness–how do we rise to the challenge of meaningful engagement?

 GettyImages-524908113-Woman_Pointing_at_Computer-RET

 So, what is it?
 What makes something engaging and ultimately memorable?
 At Precision AQ, we run innovative and interactive strategy workshops.
-In planning for one of these, I thought about how to articulate this, and I was swiftly taken back to the Guinness ‘surfer’ advert (some will remember).
-I was 19 at the time and utterly mesmerised – I think it was a mixture of the powerful music, crazy creative and the passion.
-I was young and full of energy and it made me want to get out there and take on the world.
-Interestingly, the creative for that advert hadn’t done that well in focus groups, but the team had such a ‘profound belief’ in what they had created that they took a leap of faith.
+In planning for one of these, I thought about how to articulate this, and I was swiftly taken back to the Guinness "surfer" advert (some will remember).
+I was 19 at the time and utterly mesmerized–I think it was a mixture of powerful music, crazy creativity, and passion.
+I was young and full of energy, and it made me want to get out there and take on the world.
+Interestingly, the creative for that advert hadn’t done that well in focus groups, but the team had such a "profound belief" in what they had created that they took a leap of faith.
 It went on to win more awards than any other commercial in 1999, and in 2002 was voted the “Best ad of all time” in a poll conducted by Channel 4 and The Sunday Times.

 Therefore, we need to generate an emotional response and connection, but what then?
-Ultimately, as communications professionals we are trying to effect change or action.
-When we consider engagement in the healthcare setting, we face even more challenges; the behavioural intricacies and beliefs that sit around our individual health are layered and complex.
-Look at medication adherence, a global issue that WHO has claimed may ‘have a far greater impact on the health of the population than any improvement in specific medical treatments’.
-Adherence is a hugely complex behavioural challenge – it’s not just about ‘forgetting to take a tablet’, it is a highly individualised, multi-faceted picture.
-Engaging a patient to create an environment for belief shift that could lead to a change in behaviour involves a matrix approach that takes into account their own personal experience and beliefs as well as external influences.
-For example, being a working parent who suffers with migraines, I’m more likely to engage on an emotional level as a working parent than a ‘migraine sufferer’ because I feel most frustrated about suffering from migraines when it renders me unable to play with my children or finish some work.
-We recognise this and factor it into the approach we take at Precision AQ, taking the time to benchmark our audiences at a deeper level and using this to inform our craft.
+Ultimately, as communications professionals, we are trying to effect change or action.
+When we consider engagement in the healthcare setting, we face even more challenges; the behavioral intricacies and beliefs that sit around our individual health are layered and complex.
+Look at medication adherence, a global issue that the World Health Organization (WHO) has claimed may "have a far greater impact on the health of the population than any improvement in specific medical treatments."
+Adherence is a hugely complex behavioral challenge–it’s not just about "forgetting to take a tablet", it is a highly individualized, multifaceted picture.
+Engaging a patient to create an environment for belief shift that could lead to a change in behavior involves a matrix approach that takes into account their own personal experience and beliefs as well as external influences.
+For example, being a working parent who suffers from migraines, I’m more likely to engage on an emotional level as a working parent than as a migraine sufferer because I feel most frustrated about suffering from migraines when it renders me unable to play with my children or finish some work.
+We recognize this and factor it into the approach we take at Precision AQ, taking the time to benchmark our audiences at a deeper level and using this to inform our craft.

 The reality is, when it comes to healthcare, if we really want to effect change, we need to be a bit more honest.
 Are we really exploring deep enough to make a difference?